Fast forward a few years to the conversations that parents and grandparents will be having with kids.

 - You receive an email claiming to be from one of the well-known parcel delivery firms, with an attached file claiming to be a delivery note or tracking notification.
 Open the attachment and your device will be infected with spyware or ransomware, causing major problems.

 - Many retail and other websites display customer reviews of either their products, or their user experience of the site.
 Most people tend to have their purchase influenced by reading online reviews, but fake reviews are very commonplace.
-There are several ways that these are created and perpetrated, including sellers purchasing their own products, shipping them as gifts to others then leaving a glowing review for themselves via fake accounts.
+There are several ways that these are created and perpetrated, including sellers purchasing their own products, shipping them as gifts to others then leaving a glowing review for themselves via fake accounts, known as ‘brushing scams’.

 Many emails and texts from retailers and delivery firms contain poor grammar and/or spelling and clumsy branding, and don’t address you by name.
 However, many are professionally put together, making it difficult to differentiate.
 Most emails and texts are sent from addresses and numbers very similar to the real companies’ versions, again making it difficult to spot a fraud.
 Also, many of today’s scammers spoof sender addresses and numbers to add authenticity.